 © Edward Franklin

 Le Trappeur is open from 19:00 to 22:00 and they also offer free home delivery so you can enjoy burgers in your chalet.

-The burgers are all priced at €12 and represent fabulous value for money.
-If you are in the mood for a challenge, then go for “The Fat Boy” – three burgers topped with a hash brown, onion rings, bacon, cheese and a fried egg – it stands at around 30cm high and is the stuff of legends here in Alpe d’Huez.
+The burgers are all well priced and represent fabulous value for money.
+If you are in the mood for a challenge, then go for “The Fat Boy” – three burgers topped with a hash brown, onion rings, bacon, cheese and a fried egg – it stands at around 30cm high and is the stuff of legends in Alpe d’Huez.
 All the burgers come with a choice of chunky hand cut, sweet potatoes or skinny fries.
 They are served from 18:00 until 22:00.

-For a good burger at lunchtime next to slopes, the Cafeterie Sandwicherie des Bergers in Les Bergers Commercial Centre is a great option.
+For a good burger at lunchtime next to slopes, the Sandwicherie des Bergers in Les Bergers Commercial Centre is a great option.
 It’s only a few metres from the Marmottes 1 lift and is always busy, with a good range of menus for different burgers, sides and drinks.
 It’s also a popular haunt with the ESF instructors which is always a good sign.

 L’Indiana Bar, down in the old town, does a couple of good burgers at very reasonable prices.
 They also have daily happy hours between 15:30 and 18:30, and again between 21:30 and 23:30 and, in the afternoon sunshine, the south-facing seating outside is truly glorious.
-L’Indiana has become really popular this season as one of the resort's main early evening après ski destinations.
+L’Indiana has become really popular as one of the resort's main early evening après ski destinations.

 Gaston Burger opens every day from 16:00 to 01:00 so it's good for some late-night munchies.
-They have a good range of burgerse with 17 different options available.
+They have a good range of burgers with over 15 different options available.
 Offering pretty good quality, this long-established takeaway continues to go from strength to strength.
-Free home delivery is also available between 19:00 and 23:00.

-New for this season and located just up from the Old Town is Baba’s Burger.
-Mainly operating as a takeaway it does, however, have seating for around eight people but these seats are at a premium as this place is always super-busy.
+Located just up from the Old Town is Baba’s Burger.
+Mainly operating as a takeaway, it does have seating for around eight people but these seats are at a premium as this place is always super-busy.
 The high quality of its burgers has seen Baba’s rapid rise up the rankings in Alpe d’Huez.
 The menu comprises of six different burgers plus a daily house special – everything is homemade which is evident in the quality of the burgers.